 - Ensure any furniture and furnishings meet the fire resistance regulations

-Fire Safety Equipment for Student Accommodation
+Fire Safety Equipment in Student Properties

 Ensuring fire safety equipment is available in your student accommodation is also crucial in order to keep both the property and the tenants safe.